NiclO1337/pp2-playtime/README.md

 ### User stories

 #### Website goals
-- Help people have fun and enjoy
+- Help people have nice relaxing time enjoying a game
--
--
--
--
+- Let people know how to play the game and use the features
+- Get to know the fun character, Arnold

 #### User goals
--
--
--
--
+- Enjoy a fun game
+- Learn how to play the game
+- Know what the current score is of the game
+- Intuitive and clear navigation of the page